Skip to main content

 • Cove base molding

 If any of the listed materials become damaged in your room, please notify your Residence Hall Director or the Residence Life and Housing Office.
-Appropriate personnel will then be notified to assess the situation.
+Environmental Health and Safety will then be notified to assess the situation.
 Any questions or concerns you may have regarding asbestos in University residential communities may be directed to Residence Life and Housing, extension 2246.

 Break Housing